-To help turn things around, we hope everyone will take a moment to become familiar with what can and can’t go in your curbside recycling bin during America Recycles Day and follow these easy steps to reducing waste and keeping local recycling programs strong:
+To help turn things around, we hope everyone will take a moment to use our handy Recycling & Disposal Lookup Tool to become familiar with what can and can’t go in your curbside recycling bin during America Recycles Day and follow these easy steps to reducing waste and keeping local recycling programs strong:

 - Consider if an item can be reused or donated before you trash it